 Not only does YALSA love to hear about your events (and see photos!) but other libraries across the nation do as well!
 Please take a moment to tell us about your events via the discussion forums on this site or via Twitter with the #TTW15 hashtag.

 Can I use the Teen Tech Week artwork that is on the web site or posters to create my own displays?

 There are two different logos YALSA has created that you may use for free to help promote Teen Tech Week.
 One of them is the generic Teen Tech Week logo, which you can download on our publicity toolkit.
 The other one is the theme-specific logo, which you will be able to download once you register.
 To have access to the theme-specific logo, you must register for Teen Tech Week.
 If these images are not the quality you were looking for, there are downloadable images you can purchase in the ALA Online Store.
-Once you've registered, you can always download the logo by logging into the Teen Tech Week site and hovering your mouse over "Registration" at the top of the page.
+Once you've registered, you can always download the logo by logging into the Teen Tech Week site.

 I can't download the logo.
 Is there something wrong with the file?

 The first thing you should do is check to make sure that you have photo viewing software installed on your computer.
-If you're having trouble downloading the photo, contact Jaclyn Finneke at firstname.lastname@example.org.
+If you're having trouble downloading the photo, contact Anna Lam at email@example.com.